 More broadly, the issue of help-desk authentication is two-fold: when calling the support desk, they want to authenticate you (that is why they ask you questions such as your birthday, or the last transaction, or the account balance); but there should also be a way for you to authenticate the support desk personnel.
 If your bank is working with Futurae to authenticate your logins (to e-banking and mobile banking) and transactions, then you should soon be able to achieve that.
 By sending you a push notification to your secure application through the Futurae service, the bank can easily verify that you are authorized to talk to them, and implicitly you know that you are talking to a real support employee from the bank: only they have the power of sending you authenticated push notifications!

-We have two recommendations for the concerned banks: the Futurae Authentication Suite can be used to achieve mutual authentication between helpdesk and clients, and also includes a fraud detection module which helps in detecting abnormal user behaviours induced by the installation of remote support software.
+We have two recommendations for the concerned banks: the Futurae Authentication Platform can be used to achieve mutual authentication between helpdesk and clients, and also includes a fraud detection module which helps in detecting abnormal user behaviours induced by the installation of remote support software.
 For more information, follow this link, and don’t hesitate to get in touch with us.

 And finally, a reading tip: together with the Public Prosecutor, Daniele Galliano, I recently wrote an article on “Le phénomène des money mules en Suisse” in the largest Swiss legal magazine “Aktuelle Juristische Praxis” (AJP/PJA).
 Anyone interested to have a look at the legal implications of money mules and fraudulent transactions can read it!